Ruby Grape Pie

 - 2 tablespoons butter

 - Line a 9-in. pie plate with bottom crust.
 Pour grape mixture into crust.
 Dot with butter.
-Roll out remaining pastry to fit top of pie; place over filling. trim, seal and flute edges; cut slits in top.
+Place remaining crust over filling.
+Trim, seal and flute edges; cut slits in top.
 Cover edges loosely with foil.

 - Bake at 425° for 20 minutes.
 Reduce heat to 350° remove foil and bake 30-35 minutes longer or until the crust is golden brown.
 Cool on a wire rack.